 We believe Amelior currently represents our most significant product opportunity based on the large potential markets for intravenous treatment of pain and fever, as well as clinical results for the product to date.
-We have conducted several clinical trials to support regulatory approval of this product and expect to complete Phase III clinical studies in early 2008.
+We have conducted several clinical trials to support regulatory approval of this product and expect to submit our NDA to the FDA for review in 2008.
 Based on our clinical results to date, we believe Amelior represents a potentially safer alternative to ketorolac, which is the only injectable non-opioid analgesic currently on the U.S. market, with approximately 45 million units sold in 2007.
 We have retained exclusive commercialization rights for Amelior in the U.S. and plan to market the product through our existing hospital sales force.